Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 you must delete the corresponding "built-xxx" file so that Tunnelblick will rebuild that software when you next build Tunnelblick.

+To re-build all of the third-party software when Tunnelblick is built, delete the "third_party/do-not-clean file", the "third_party/built-..." files, and the "third_party/product" and "third_party/build" folders.

 **TBS**/third_party/README.txt contains detailed
-information about modifying the third-party software.
+information about modifying and updating the third-party software.